Summer Camp 2021

 What Will Summer Camp 2021 Look Like?

 In order to provide a safe and healthy summer camp environment we understand that changes are necessary this season due to the ongoing threat of the Coronavirus.
 Based on current and anticipated restrictions, the YMCA of Greater Monmouth County has prepared the following safety plan and outline for the 2021 camp season.
 Check back for updates as local health officials release new guidelines.

 Pre-Screening & Care

-• All staff and campers will be screened by a registered nurse daily, upon arrival to camp, and monitored throughout the day as needed
+• All staff and campers will be observed by camp staff daily, upon arrival to camp, and monitored throughout the day